byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 ### Defining Model Methods

-Now that we have defined the properties of our model, we need to define the governing equations for its state variables, if it has any.
+Now that we have defined the properties of our model, we need to define the governing equations for its state variables.

-The right hand side of the governing structural differential equations is calculated using the [`get_rates`](@ref) function for out-of-place models and [`get_rates!`](@ref) function for in-place models.
+The right hand side of the governing structural differential equations is calculated using the [`get_rates`](@ref) function for out-of-place models or the [`get_rates!`](@ref) function for in-place models.

 ```@example developer
-function get_rates(::MyTypicalSection, q, r, p, t)
+function get_rates(::MyTypicalSection, x, y, p, t)
-    # extract structural states
+    # extract state variables
-    h, θ, hdot, θdot = q
+    h, θ, hdot, θdot = x
-    # extract aerodynamic loads
+    # extract inputs
-    L, M = r
+    L, M = y
-    # extract structural parameters
+    # extract parameters
-    a, b, kh, kθ, m, xθ, Ip = p
+    kh, kθ, m, Sθ, Iθ = p
     # calculate state rates
     return SVector(hdot, θdot, -kh*h - L, -kθ*θ + M)
 end